 And throughout the event, we’ll be running The Bridge is Still Standing 50/50 Strike pot – How does it work, you ask?
 If your ticket is drawn, you’ll draw a card between 3-8 — Your task, to win all the monies, is to leave those pins STILL STANDING (cause in a city of bridges, we’re hoping they never fall down!)
 If the person misses, the pot rolls over (we’ll draw two chances each game.)
 If it rolls over all the way to the end, we’ll draw till someone wins!

 Want this award?
-Registration is now open:
+Registration opening soon!

 First, Thank you very much for embracing the crazy idea we had.
 I have heard mostly good feedback and I’m excited to see this crazy thing happen again.